Power of the Word IV

 For Sufis, the search to approximate, ever more closely, the mystery of Divine Unity is a path of excellence and benevolence (iḥsān).
 This is the straight path (ṣirāṭ al-mustaqīm) referred to in the opening chapter of the Quran.
 Sufi poetry, with its spiritual symbolism, is a mystical form of interpreting the Quran.

 A recurrent theme in Sufi poetry, love (ʿishq) is wine, a metaphor for spiritual ecstasy which intoxicates those who seek wisdom.
-Wine red is the colour of the silk thread in the carpet (below) as well as of a velvet cloth inside the tomb of Muḥammad.
+Wine red is the colour of the silk thread in a carpet which is showed in one of the following images, as well as of a velvet cloth inside the tomb of Muḥammad.
 In Sufism, the prophet is known as the beloved (ḥabīb) and teaches that God is above all loving: ‘My mercy surpasses My strictness’.

 In the Sufi poetic context, the crazed lover (majnūn) is he who transforms his life to unite with his beloved Laylā.
 These two characters, Laylā and Majnūn, express the loving attraction that transforms and leads to symbolic and initiatory death, or extinction (fanāʾ) of the ego in divine, infinite and eternal love.